 If you've stumbled across a number of videos baring the 'MascaraTrend' hashtag, hoping to find good recommendations on the best mascaras or hacks to stop mascara flaking only to come away feeling very confused about the user's cryptic thoughts on their favorite mascaras and wands—we feel you.

-While TikTok is our go-to for all things beauty, from vibes like the clean girl and vanilla girl aesthetic to all the best makeup hacks—it's also a great place for users to dish on their dating lives and relationships.
+While TikTok is our go-to for all things beauty, from vibes like Balletcore and the clean girl and vanilla girl aesthetics to all the best beauty trends like lip gloss nails—it's also a great place for users to dish on their dating and sex lives (right now the speed bump sex position seems to be a viral fave).
 And right now—from the looks of our For You page—the beauty and relationship verse have crossed over, with a new trend emerging using the term 'mascara' as a cover for something altogether more steamy.

-Yep, it seems 'mascara' (formerly a product used for longer and fuller lashes) has a new meaning in 2023 and once we tell you...you'll never look at your mascara wand in the same way ever again.
-Here's exactly what TikTok's 'mascara' trend means and why it even became a thing in the first place...
+Yep, it seems 'mascara' (formerly a product used for achieving longer and fuller lashes) has a new meaning in 2023 and once we tell you...you'll never look at your mascara wand in the same way ever again.

 What does the 'mascara' trend mean on TikTok?

-TikTokers have also used it as code for their favorite types of vibrators—like best app-controlled vibrators—with one saying: "seeing everyone talk about all their nasty mascaras they've got and suddenly being glad that my mascara only vibrates.
+TikTokers have also used it as code to discuss their favorite types of vibrators—like best app-controlled vibrators—with one saying: "seeing everyone talk about all their nasty mascaras they've got and suddenly being glad that my mascara only vibrates.

-Other's have also used the code to praise their partner and their relationship, like this one user who said:" I've had my mascara since I was 14.
+Others have also used the code to praise their partner and their relationship, like this one TikToker who said:" I've had my mascara since I was 14.
 I’m now 24.
 Only mascara I’ve ever tried but I know there’s nothing like this one anywhere else.
 I even made a smaller version because I like it so much."